douxxu/DouServer/README.md

 5. Index file log: ``[SERVER] Using custom index file: /path/to/your/index/file.html`` this log confirms that the custom index file you configured with the `-index [path]` parameter has been used.

+## LICENCE

+No licence guys 😌
+Do what do you want with this project, but please credit me